hunterdyar/imm406-site/content/assignments/six-sketches.md

 The other three sketches may take any form you like.

+## Topic
+The sketches must be related to something that *could* be created with the hardware topic for the semester, or at least is conceptually related as to be working in that direction.

 ## Submission
 Take a screenshot, video capture, photograph, or scan of each sketch as appropriate and upload it to the assignment in brightspace.

 ## Evaluation
 Each Sketch will be evaluated on creativity and execution.
-Repetative sketches and missed executions will be marked.
+Repetitive sketches and missed executions will be marked.

 That being said, the evaluation of each sketch will be generous.
 I want to encourage taking that extra step in both creativity (and not repeating oneself) and execution (going that little bit further) as we refamiliarize ourselves with the tools.